-A chart image may be saved to a file by launching the report in a browser (using the Launch button) and using the browser's Save Image As... feature.
+A chart image may be saved to a file by right-clicking on the chart and using the Save Picture As... feature.

 Exporting Data

 Selecting the CSV format link below each table will provide CSV-formatted representation of the data which is importable into most spreadsheet programs, such as Microsoft Office and Open Office.